-This increase ACH had a significant cascading impact on the entire system.
+This increased Air Changes per Hour (ACH) had a significant cascading impact on the entire system.
 In order to properly condition the increased airflow required for the modified ACH, the air handling unit (AHU) serving the ORs had to work excessively hard, which included a tremendous increase in its need for more cooling capacity.
 This demand for more cooling capacity forced the two air-cooled chillers serving the addition to operate well beyond their design capacity, so they were never able to function properly.

-The demand for more cooling capacity forced the two air-cooled chillers serving the addition to operate well beyond their design capacity, so they were never able to function properly.
+The demand for more cooling capacity forced the two air-cooled chillers serving the addition to operate well beyond their design capacity, so they were never able to function correctly.